hsmith876/practice/project.md

 What won't happen:
  - You won't be yelled at, belittled, or scolded
  - You won't be put on the spot without support
- - There's nothing you can do to instantly fail or blow it
+ - There's nothing you can do to instantly blow it
 ### Citation
 [1] Wikipedia contributors.
 (2019, February 17).
 Hospital readmission.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 22:04, July 4, 2019, from https://en.wikipedia.org/w/index.php?title=Hospital_readmission&oldid=883703655